Whether you'd like to receive notifications, or not, you're in control. Here's a deep dive into what notifications we send and how to manage them!

 - Toggle Show notifications switch on/off

-Here, you can also control what type of notifications you'd like to receive and whether you'd like to see a notification dot on your home screen.
+If your device supports it, you can also control what type of notifications you'd like to receive and if you'd like to see a notification dot on your home screen.

 Even if you don't want to be interrupted by notifications to your phone, once you open the YNAB app, you'll still be able to see all of the information you need to keep your budget in order: